 Unfortunately, these holes are so small that it’s often difficult to detect them just by looking at the evaporator coil.
 This is especially tough because the evaporator coil isn’t immediately visible when looking at the HVAC system.

-3 Signs You Have an Evaporator Coil Leak
+3 Signs of a Leaking Evaporator Coil

 In most cases, you will need a professional HVAC technician to diagnose an evaporator coil leak, but you can still watch for the following signs: